LaMarcus Coker: High school

-College
+College career

+Tennessee

 Coker enjoyed a successful college football career as a running back at the University of Tennessee and, later, at Hampton University.
 He was named a starting running back at Tennessee during the 2006 season.
 He scored a touchdown on his first college reception, a trick play pass from Lucas Taylor.
 In addition to being a multipurpose threat out of the backfield, Coker excelled as a kick returner and special teams gunner.

 After the 2006 season, Coker was named to The Sporting News Freshman All SEC team and first team Freshman All American.
 He ended the season with 696 yards on 108 carries and scored six total touchdowns while leading the Vols in rushing.

 Coker was a starter over Arian Foster in the 2007 season before the University of Tennessee dismissed Coker for violating its drug policy.

+Hampton

 From 2008 to 2009, Coker was the featured back in Hampton University's spread offense.
-In 2009, he led the MEAC in rushing yards with 1,027 yards at season's end and finished second in all-purpose yards with 1,537 yards.
+In 2009, he led the Mid-Eastern Athletic Conference (MEAC) in rushing yards with 1,027 yards at season's end and finished second in all-purpose yards with 1,537 yards.
 Coker was named first team All-MEAC and was selected to play in the eighth annual East Coast Bowl and the HBCU Senior Bowl.

 In the East Coast Bowl, Coker rushed twelve times for 204 yards and three touchdowns and was named the most valuable player of the game.